WeiqunPengLab/IRTools/README.md

 The first line of the output gives whether the data is pair-end or single-end.
 In this case, the data is pair-end, meaning that the BAM file must be sorted by name to run `IRTools quant` properly.
 For the purpose of this tutorial, all BAM files have already been sorted by name.
 If the data is single-end it does not matter whether or not the BAM file is sorted by name.

-The second line of the output gives the fraction of total mapped reads that could not be
+The second line of the output gives the fraction of total mapped reads where the strand specificity could not be determined.
+This number should be relatively low otherwise it could indicate that the data's quality is not great.

+The third and fourth lines give the fraction of mapped reads that can be attributed to a certain strand.
+In this example, half can be explained by "1++,1--,2+-,2-+" and half can be explained by "1+-,1-+,2++,2--".
+This indicates that the data is unstranded.
+If the large majority of reads were to be explained by "1++,1--,2+-,2-+", this would indicate that the data is strand specific to the second strand.
+If the large majority of reads were to be explained by "1+-,1-+,2++,2--", this would indicate that the data is strand specific to the first strand.
+The interpretation of the output is that same for single-end data except that rather than the mapped reads being explained by "1++,1--,2+-,2-+" and "1+-,1-+,2++,2--" they are explained by "++,--" and "+-,-+", respectively.

 Now, try repeating the steps above with the other replicates and see what you get.